|

 turning point, enabling them to play and spectate

-- Amateur and professional sport became increasingly
+- Amateur and professional sports became increasingly

 separated